Joe Biden 2024 presidential campaign

 On March 12, 2024, Biden became the presumptive nominee of the Democratic Party after clinching enough delegates in Georgia, and easily defeating his primary challengers such as Representative Dean Phillips.
 The first presidential debate was held on June 27, 2024, between Biden and Trump.
 Biden's performance was widely criticized, with commentators saying that he frequently lost his train of thought and gave meandering answers.
 Several newspaper columnists declared Trump the winner of the debate, which was supported by polling results.
 After the debate, concerns about his health intensified, and Biden faced many calls to withdraw from the race, including from fellow Democrats and the editorial boards of several major news outlets.

 Biden initially refused calls to drop out from the race and insisted that he would remain a candidate.
-However, on July 21, 2024, Biden ultimately ended his re-election campaign and immediately endorsed Vice President Kamala Harris as his successor.
+However, on July 21, 2024, Biden ultimately ended his re-election campaign and immediately endorsed Vice President Kamala Harris to replace him in his place as the presidential nominee.
 Harris quickly launched her own presidential campaign later that day.
-By July 22, 2024, Harris had secured enough delegate endorsements to replace Biden as the presumptive Democratic nominee.
+On the next day, Harris secured enough non-binding endorsements of the uncommitted delegates that had previously been pledged to Biden to make her the new presumptive Democratic presidential nominee.